 - Improvers take part in a special coaching package which includes attendance at a group coaching course and 6 months of Club membership, but with certain conditions.

 - At the Committee’s discretion, Improvers may be invited to Club events or Club play, and may have courts allocated at other times which are specifically and only for their play.

 - When Improvers have reached a required standard, which may be assessed at any time by a coach, appropriate Captain, or any such person as identified by the Committee, they will be invited to play in one or more Club play periods.
 At this point they will become eligible for selection for Club teams.

 - Improvers who have attained the required standard are invited to become Full Members once their Improver Membership has expired.
-Those who have not reached the standard may continue as Improvers (with or without group coaching), but with the same play-restrictions as before.
+Those who have not reached the standard may elect to continue as Improvers for a second term of 6 months (with or without group coaching) upon payment of the appropriate Improver membership fee, but with the same play-restrictions as before.

 4.8 Non-Playing Members

 The Membership Secretary shall deal with applications for Non-playing Membership and such Members will be liable for an annual subscription.
 Applications for non-playing membership will not be accepted where this would result in the non-playing membership exceeding 5% of the aggregate of Honorary, Full, and Improver Members.

 Student Members are those who are 19 years of age or older on the 31st August of the year in which their subscription is due, and are in full-time education whether in Bristol or elsewhere.
 They have the same privileges as Full Members.

 4.10 Honorary Members

 The Committee may make recommendations for granting Honorary Life Membership to an existing Member who has given exceptional service to the Club or to tennis in general.
 Such proposals shall be put to the Members at a general meeting.
 Such Members shall have the same rights as Full Members.